Conclave90/CppMeetup-Feb-2019-Data-Oriented-Design/README.md

 # CppMeetup-Feb-2019-Data-Oriented-Design

-This repository contains slides and sample codes used for the Melbourne C++ meetup presentation in February which was on the topic - Data-Oriented Design.
+This repository contains slides and sample codes used for the Melbourne C++ meetup presentation on Data-Oriented Design.

 The presentation focuses on the following sub-topics:
 * CPU Cache utilisation